alexbfree/thesis/src/chapter-7.md

 #### Useable Data[^13]

-[^13]: The words _'usability'_ and _'usable'_ (spelt without an 'e') most commonly refer to a judgement of the degree to which a website or user interface is easy to use.
+[^13]: The words _'usability'_ and _'usable'_ (spelt without an 'e') most commonly refer to a judgement of the degree to which a website or user interface is easy to use [@nielsen2012].
 Throughout this thesis, I deliberately use the alternative word spellings of _'useability'_ and _'useable'_ [@dictUseability; @dictUseable] respectively, to clearly distinguish from this ease-of-use concept and to denote that I am referring a different meaning: the more literal definition, i.e. _"the quality or state of being convenient and practicable for use"_ [@dictUsability; @dictUsable].
 Any usages without an 'e' can be taken to refer to the interface ease-of-use concept.

 ##### Obstacles to Data Useability

 [Trapped Data -> Force unlocking of data through technical means or regulatory influence]

+[Integration challenges -> Need to be able to bring data together and connect and combine]

+[Lack of malleability -> need to be able to slice/group/view from different perspectives]

-[Insufficient versatility -> enable questions, comparisons, investigations etc]
+[inability to investigate -> enable questions, comparisons, investigations etc]

 ##### Improving Data Useability

-[supporting useful actions on data - filtering, referencing, cross referencing, conjecturing/whatiffing]
+[supporting useful actions on data - filtering, referencing, cross referencing, conjecturing/whatiffing - data action verbs]

 [data as material, interface features as tools to use that material]